Generator Comparison

 Named Third Party Services

-Structured documents include specific examples (Google Analytics, Stripe, Paddle, Cloudflare) instead of vague references, meeting GDPR transparency requirements.
+Structured documents include specific examples (Google Analytics, Stripe, Dodo, Cloudflare) instead of vague references, meeting GDPR transparency requirements.

 Proper Cookie Classification